medialab/minet/docs/cli.md

                                 every two seconds.
 Use this to limit CPU usage when launching multiple commands at once.
                                 Defaults to `10`.
-  --single-line                 Whether to simplify the progress bar to make it
+  --simple-progress             Whether to simplify the progress bar and make it
                                 fit on a single line.
 Can be useful in terminals with partial ANSI support, e.g. a Jupyter notebook cell.